 A graph that is fixed in size and with respect to the number of connections can always be programmed to have a minimal foot print.
-For example, a graph with m being 256 or fewer vertices with n vertices could be stored as:
+For example, a graph with m being 256 or fewer verticies with n vertices could be stored as:

-- 1. a $|\lg(m)|$ -bit unsigned integer array of size m storing the number of neighbors of each vertex, - 2. a $\lceil \lg(m) \rceil$ -bit unsigned integer array of size 2n indices storing the neighbors, and - 3. a $\lceil \lg(n) \rceil$ -bit unsigned integer array of size m storing the index in the previous array of the first neighbor of a vertex.
+- 1. $a \lceil \lg(m) \rceil$ -bit unsigned integer array of size m storing the number of neighbors of each vertex, - 2. a $\lceil \lg(m) \rceil$ -bit unsigned integer array of size 2n indices storing the neighbors, and - 3. a $\lceil \lg(n) \rceil$ -bit unsigned integer array of size m storing the index in the previous array of the first neighbor of a vertex.